If there is one style that celebrates humility, practicality and affordability, then it is surely the industrial style kitchen.

 The industrial style had its genesis in large cavernous buildings such as warehouses, packing plants and commercial kitchens — so it makes sense that an open floor plan is a hallmark of the look.
 High ceilings cap expansive rooms that often serve multiple functions, such as a kitchen, dining room and living area all blended into one.
 Long expanses of space can be broken up with well-placed furniture.

-A kitchen island combined with twin pendant lights will help to visually separate your kitchen from the space beyond.
+A kitchen island combined with twin pendant lights or other industrial style lighting will help to visually separate your inspired kitchen from the space beyond.

-One feature of industrial style kitchens is the use of metals, either cool stainless steel or warmer metals like copper, bronze and brass.
-These materials look fit for a professional chef, putting the focus on cooking rather than ornate decoration but in a way that has a visual appeal all its own.
+One feature or design element of industrial style kitchens is the use of metals, either cool stainless steel or warmer metals like copper, bronze and brass.
+These materials look fit for a professional chef, making cooking the focal point rather than ornate decoration but in a way that has a visual appeal all its own.

 Accents like knobs and pulls can also be used to bring in metals.
 Choosing aged or brushed finishes, rather than shiny polished aluminium, will hide fingerprints as well as wear and tear and offer a more subdued look.